-Dr. Devery Ward, Associate Professor in the department of Reading Education and Special Education, and former graduate student Ashley Pennell discuss the Master of Arts in Reading Education.
+Dr. Devery Ward, associate professor in the department of Reading Education and Special Education, and former graduate student Ashley Pennell discuss the Master of Arts in reading education at Appalachian State University.
 The program is housed in the Reich College of Education's Department of Reading Education and Special Education.

 Dr. Devery Ward: I am Devery Ward.
 I’m an Associate Professor of Reading Education at Appalachian State.

 Ashley Pennell: I am Ashley Pennell and I am a former Masters in Reading student and a current Doctoral student in Education Leadership with a concentration in Reading and Literacy.